intel-analytics/ipex-llm/python/llm/example/GPU/HuggingFace/LLM/qwen2.5/README.md

 # Qwen2.5
 In this directory, you will find examples on how you could apply IPEX-LLM INT4 optimizations on Qwen2.5 models on [Intel GPUs](../../../README.md).
-For illustration purposes, we utilize [Qwen/Qwen2.5-3B-Instruct](https://huggingface.co/Qwen/Qwen2.5-3B-Instruct), [Qwen/Qwen2.5-7B-Instruct](https://huggingface.co/Qwen/Qwen2.5-7B-Instruct) and [Qwen/Qwen2.5-14B-Instruct](https://huggingface.co/Qwen/Qwen2.5-14B-Instruct) as reference Qwen2.5 models.
+For illustration purposes, we utilize [Qwen/Qwen2.5-3B-Instruct](https://huggingface.co/Qwen/Qwen2.5-3B-Instruct), [Qwen/Qwen2.5-7B-Instruct](https://huggingface.co/Qwen/Qwen2.5-7B-Instruct) and [Qwen/Qwen2.5-14B-Instruct](https://huggingface.co/Qwen/Qwen2.5-14B-Instruct) (or [Qwen/Qwen2.5-3B-Instruct](https://www.modelscope.cn/models/Qwen/Qwen2.5-3B-Instruct), [Qwen/Qwen2.5-7B-Instruct](https://www.modelscope.cn/models/Qwen/Qwen2.5-7B-Instruct) and [Qwen/Qwen2.5-14B-Instruct](https://www.modelscope.cn/models/Qwen/Qwen2.5-14B-Instruct) for ModelScope) as reference Qwen2.5 models.

 ## 0. Requirements
 To run these examples with IPEX-LLM on Intel GPUs, we have some recommended requirements for your machine, please refer to [here](../../../README.md#requirements) for more information.